EscolaLMS/headless-format/source/index.md

 > cmi5 is a "profile" for using the xAPI specification with traditional learning management (LMS) systems. [^6]

-The Specification of cmi5 is a set of rules providing all the capabilities of SCORM and xAPI.
+The specification of cmi5 is a set of rules providing all the capabilities of SCORM and xAPI.
-It is similar to SCORM in a way that it also contains XML file manifest, yet it does introduce the Assignable Unit (AU) - separately launchable learning content presentation.
+It is similar to SCORM in a way, as it also requires a XML file manifest, yet it does introduce the Assignable Unit (AU) - separately launchable learning content presentation.
 The AU is the unit of tracking and management.
-The AU collects data on the learner and sends it to the LMS.
+The AU collects data on the learner and sends it to the LMS (through an LRS).

 ![Conceptual Overview of cmi5 [^5] ](images/cmi5-concept-overview.png)

-cmi5 also requires Determine Launch Mode, defines some xAPI statements that must appear in correct order.
+cmi5 also requires Determine Launch Mode, defining some xAPI statements that must appear in correct order.
 The course itself describes `moveOn` rules

 > Setting that captures how a learner moves through the AUs/Blocks of a Course.
 Determines what is required for an AU to be considered “Satisfied”.
 Blocks are “Satisfied” when all of their direct descendent AUs or Blocks are “Satisfied”.
 The Course is “Satisfied” when all of its direct descendent AUs or Blocks are “Satisfied”. [^6]